How Yogurt is Made: A Step-by Step Guide

 It all starts with fresh milk.
 You can make yogurt at home with whole milk, but some manufacturers will first separate it into cream and skim milk.
 They then thicken the milk by either evaporating it or adding gelatin or milk powder.

-At this point, good bacteria are added to the milk.
+After the separation and thickening process, good bacteria are added to the milk.
 These bacteria, Lactobacillus bulgaricus and Streptococcus thermophiles, are starters or “cultures” for yogurt.
 The milk is then kept warm at a specific temperature so the bacteria can work, that is, the bacteria change milk’s natural sugar (lactose) into lactic acid.
 This thickens the milk more and gives it yogurt’s familiar tangy flavor.

 Once the milk becomes yogurt, that’s when manufactures – or even you at home – can add in sweeteners, fruit or other add-ins.